Migrating from message_data

 error: commit 47db89c0128e6edf19ebb9ffbcea1d5da4d25176 is a merge but no -m option was given. hint: Could not execute the todo command hint: hint: pick 47db89c0128e6edf19ebb9ffbcea1d5da4d25176 Merge pull request #123 from iiasa/foo/bar hint: hint: It has been rescheduled; To edit the command before continuing, please hint: edit the todo list first: hint: hint: git rebase --edit-todo hint: git rebase --continue

-…follow the instructions:
+…follow these instructions:

 Give git rebase --edit-todo.